Amal-mm/Task-Management/README.md

 # Task Management System

-A web-based Task Management System developed using *ASP.NET Web Forms*.
-This project was built as part of a training program at King Fahad Medical City, aiming to enhance task organization and streamline productivity.
-It supports full CRUD operations, task prioritization, and Excel export functionality — all through a clean and user-friendly interface.
+A web-based Task Management System developed using ASP.NET Web Forms.
+The system is designed to enhance task organization and streamline productivity.
+It supports full CRUD operations, task prioritization, and Excel export functionality — all through a clean and user-friendly interface. 🌐

 ## Features